houzhenggang/PiWeatherStation/README.txt

 PiWeatherStation

-PiWeatherStation is Linux daemon written in C for Raspberry Pi that use Bosch BMP085 I2C sensor module from Adafruit (product ID 391) to record the barometric pressure and temperature in a database on a regular sampling intervals.
+PiWeatherStation is a Linux daemon written in C for Raspberry Pi that uses Bosch BMP085 I2C sensor module from Adafruit (product ID 391) to record the barometric pressure and temperature in SQLite3 database on a regular sampling intervals.
 The log messages generate by the daemon are written in /var/log/syslog by syslogd integration.

 Usage